oauth-xx/version_gem/README.md

 Your `version.rb` file now abides the Ruby convention of directory / path matching the namespace / class!

+### Caveat

+This design keeps your `version.rb` file compatible with the way `gemspec` files use them.
+This means that the introspection is _not_ available within the gemspec.
+The enhancement from this gem is only available at runtime.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.